Franchot Tone: Personal life

-In 1935 Tone married actress Joan Crawford; the couple were divorced in 1939.
+In 1935, Tone married actress Joan Crawford; the couple divorced in 1939.
 They made seven films together – Today We Live (1933), Dancing Lady (1933), Sadie McKee (1934), No More Ladies (1935), The Gorgeous Hussy (1936), Love on the Run (1936), and The Bride Wore Red (1937).
 Their union produced no children; despite considerable effort, Crawford's pregnancies all ended in miscarriage.

 Tone took their divorce hard, and his recollections of her were cynical — "She's like that old joke about Philadelphia: first prize, four years with Joan; second prize, eight".
-Many years later, however, when Tone was dying of lung cancer, Joan often cared for him, paying for medical treatments and at one point, Tone suggested they remarry, but she declined the offer.
+Many years later, however, when Tone was dying of lung cancer, Joan often cared for him, paying for medical treatments.
+Tone suggested they remarry, but she declined.

-In 1941 Tone married fashion model-turned-actress Jean Wallace, who appeared with Tone in both Jigsaw and The Man on the Eiffel Tower.
+In 1941, Tone married fashion model-turned-actress Jean Wallace, who appeared with Tone in both Jigsaw and The Man on the Eiffel Tower.
 The couple had two sons and were divorced in 1948.
 She later married actor Cornel Wilde.

-In 1951 Tone's relationship with actress Barbara Payton made headlines when he was rendered unconscious for 18 hours and sustained numerous facial injuries following a fistfight with actor Tom Neal, a rival for Payton's attention.
+In 1951, Tone's relationship with actress Barbara Payton made headlines when he was rendered unconscious for 18 hours and sustained numerous facial injuries following a fistfight with actor Tom Neal, a rival for Payton's attention.
 Plastic surgery nearly fully restored his broken nose and cheek.
 Tone subsequently married Payton, but divorced her in 1952, after obtaining photographic evidence she had continued her relationship with Neal.
 Payton and Neal capitalized on the scandal touring with a production of The Postman Always Rings Twice.

-In 1956 Tone married Dolores Dorn, with whom he appeared in a film version of Uncle Vanya (1957) which Tone directed and produced.
+In 1956, Tone married Dolores Dorn, with whom he appeared in a film version of Uncle Vanya (1957) which Tone directed and produced.
 The couple divorced in 1959.

 Death

 Tone, a chain smoker, died of lung cancer in New York City on September 18, 1968.
 He was cremated and his ashes kept on a shelf in his son's library, surrounded by the works of Shakespeare, until July 24, 2022, when they were interred in the Point Comfort Cemetery of Quebec, Canada.

-On February 8, 1960, Franchot Tone received a star on the Hollywood Walk of Fame for his contribution to the motion picture industry, located at 6558 Hollywood Blvd, on the south side of the 6500 block.